 Handling Subscription and Leasing models as the same

 These business models are different from each other.
 For many decades now, industrial markets have offered to lease.
 As a result, finance teams have become experts in constructing leasing programs together with financial enterprises.
-But then, a subscription is altogether another business model.
+However, then, a subscription is altogether another business model.
 It doesn’t only mean moving from the “CAPEX” to the “open” model; it also adds more customer value.
 That is; apart from financial benefits.
 It has been known that a customer who is subscribing for a product-as-a-service offer do pay many times the asking value of that product throughout the subscription agreement period.
 That is the reason subscription-based models should be different so that they can offer great value to their customers.
 Make sure that your finance company is aware of this.

 Using cost as the Major determinant of Subscription Prices

-Within the most industrial economy, cost-pricing is their major price-setting methodology.
+Within the most industrial economy, cost-pricing is their primary price-setting methodology.
 The reason is that it offers a sense of being in-charge and internally focused.
 However, it is irresponsible to apply the subscription-based pricing methodology to this economy that is commoditizing and dematerializing.
 When you come to the digital world, the cost of accessories and devices are falling radically.
 While on the other hand, the obsolescence of equipment is skyrocketing.
-Pricing that is based mainly on cost means that prices are falling cycle after cycle.
+Pricing that is based mainly on value means that prices are falling cycle after cycle.
 Thus; it isn’t sustainable.
-Any pricing model that is based on subscription should have its base on the 3Cs for setting price such as; competition, cost, and customer.
+Any pricing model that is based on subscription should have its base on the 3Cs for setting prices such as; competition, cost, and customer.

 Using the wrong Value Metric in the beginning

-Starting out with very low prices
+Starting with meager prices

-Setting One Price For All Customer
+Setting One Price For All Customers

 It is common knowledge that carrying out customer needs, according to segmentation, is challenging to industrial companies.
-The “one-size-fits-all” strategy is easier to commercialize and design.
+The “one-size-fits-all” strategy is more natural to commercialize and design.
 When talking about subscription pricing, applying one price for all is not recommended.
 Offering a “one or zero” choice to customers reduces the chance to catch a much larger share of the entire addressable market.
 The perfect amount of offers should be 3 or 4 if you go by what subscription experts say.

 Poor Packaging and Lack of Visioning

 Likewise, inside market or customer segments, the packaging and design of subscription should base on the options which are commonly accepted and applied in B2C: good/better/best, core package, a-la-carte pricing, bundles with options, etc. Price setting is scientific, while subscription-based pricing isn’t a new thing.
 That is why; industrial organizations should study from the successful practices of industries where the use of subscriptions is part of.
-Such industries as; SaaS, Music, Media, etc.
+Such sectors as; SaaS, Music, Media, etc.